This page was last updated: August 11, 2015

 If you love salad greens, spinach, collards, and other greens, you will LOVE moringa!
 Right off the tree, it almost has a spinach-watercress taste.
 Steamed, or sautéed with a touch of butter, olive oil or coconut oil, it almost tastes like "pecan-ny" spinach.
 It is tender, delicious, and highly nutritious.

 It is also one FAST growing tree!
 Some Moringa trees are slender, some have "bottle trunks", some are tuberous.
 All of them are beneficial.

 A few years ago, I was introduced to Moringa.
-With the exorbitant cost of fresh food at the grocery stores and supermarkets, we decided to plant as much in the way of edible landscaping as we could.
+With the exorbitant cost of fresh food at the grocery stores and supermarkets, I decided to plant as much edible landscaping as I could.
 Planting Moringa was essential.
 It is an incredible powerhouse of fresh nutrition.